The Barkley Marathons - 100 Mile Run

 Entry Information

 The race is held in late March or early April.
 The exact date will be sent with confirmation of your entry.
-The exact start time (usually 7-9 AM) will be announced the night before the race or 1 hour before the start at the Frozen Head campground.
+The exact start time will be announced 1 hour before the start at the Frozen Head campground by the sound of a conch shell.
+You will need to write an essay on Why I should be allowed to run the Barkley.
+Here is my 2003 essay.

 Links